Dherse/codly/docs/docs.typ

 ]

 == Shorthand line references
-You can references lines directly, if you have set a label correctly, using the shorthand syntax `@my-label:1` to reference the second line (zero-based index) of the code block with the label `<my-label>`.
+You can reference lines directly, if you have set a label correctly, using the shorthand syntax `@my-label:2` to reference the second line (one-indexed) of the code block with the label `<my-label>`.
 It will always use the #link(<arg-reference-number-format>)[`reference-number-format`] argument of the `codly` function to format the line number.

+#one-indexed

 #experiment[
   You might notice that the second reference in the example below is formatted like a #link("https://typst.app/docs/reference/model/link/")[`link`].
 This is because it internally uses a `show ref: ..` show-rule which produces a link.
 This is a limitation of Typst and cannot be easily changed.